“Ask Beau” – “What are you thankful for?”

 9) I am thankful for you.
 Really!
 I mean that!
 This is no suck up.
 I am truly thankful that you read this rag and that you like sake enough to listen to some blowhard – a white blowhard at that – who goes on and on and on about a beverage that was so alien to his upbringing.
 In this sense I am proud of you!
 I am thankful and proud and I hope to keep you interested for years to come.

 10) I am thankful for the opportunity to finally open a bottle of sake for you!
 Yes after 12 years of selling you closed bottles of sake I am several months away from opening our first sake centric bar and eatery, which will be as pioneering as True Sake!
 I am thankful to tell you in advance, because we will fill your reservations first and foremost!
-We will soon be launching a social media campaign featuring this new glorious and absolutely new sake endeavor that will be the talk of the sake globe.
-Ping us a firstname.lastname@example.org if you want to us add you to the VIP list of those who will be the first to know!
+We will soon be launching a social media campaign featuring this glorious and absolutely new sake endeavor that will be the talk of the sake globe.
+Ping us at email@example.com if you want us to add you to the VIP list of those who will be the first to know!